Seaweed and Blue, 2022 | Gail Fox | Oil on canvas

 “My practice involves the dialogue between order and chaos.”

 Artist Stuart Lehrman creates work inspired by the natural and human-made forms around him.
 Observation and experimentation is at the heart of his artistic practice.
 Creating works from crushed blueberries, ashes, iron shavings, and other experimental organic matter, Lehrman notes that it is through “the constant experimentation with the physical properties of the materials he works with,” that he is able to uncover truths and discover new ways of thinking.

 Stuart Lehrman is exhibiting work from his Portal series, a series that explores the idea of passageways, in our Book Room gallery.

-Constance McBride, Painting
+Constance McBride, Sculpture

 “From becoming aware of the male gaze and self-objectifying, to harassment, abuse, marginalization and ageism,” artist Constance McBride creates figurative sculptures that explore issues experienced by womxn.
 Drawing upon her own experiences, McBride’s sculptures are representative of what is often overlooked or left unspoken.
 She creates natural forms with visible signs of aging and raw expression.
 These details call for introspection while inviting the viewer to consider what strength and resilience in the face of discrimination looks like.

 Constance McBride is exhibiting sculptures from her Lonely Girl series, a series that looks at Alzheimer’s disease through a gendered lens, in our Tile Gallery.